KORINZ/pong-game/README.md

 Use the arrow keys (up, down) and the "W" and "S" keys to control the 2 paddles' movement, respectively.

-A ball create on the center and move toward the top right corner initially.
-The ball will bounce on the top, bottom wall, and paddles.
+A ball will be created on the center and move toward the top right corner initially.
+The ball will bounce on the top wall, the bottom wall, and paddles.
 If a player misses the ball, 1 point score will be added to the opppent.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>